Mr-Grower/GROW/INSTALL.md

-# Mr.Grower Smart Chain Node Setup TESTNET
+# Mr.Grower Smart Chain Node Setup Mainnet

 This guide will help you set up an Mr.Grower Smart Chain node on your server.